Geo-Glimmer/TorchTEM3D/README.md

 I am currently submitting to Computers&Geosciences.
-If you have any usage, please contact me
+If you have any usage, please contact me：liziteng24@mails.ucas.ac.cn